 - All You Need to Know About Real Estate Prospecting Conversion Rates

 - How to Find Motivated Sellers in Real Estate Using 80/20

 - Top Real Estate Marketing Ideas From 10 Real Estate Pros

 - How to Do an Open House – Is It a Good Idea?

-What you might have had in mind when thinking of prospecting with text messages is bringing cold calling 1:1 to text messaging, which is not advisable because of the existing regulations.
+What you might have had in mind when thinking of real estate SMS marketing is bringing cold calling 1:1 to text messaging, which is not advisable because of the existing regulations.

 Nevertheless, what comes closest to that are push notification ads and messenger ads via Facebook combined with chatbots and WhatsApp.

 If you have a smartphone (you have one, right?), you know push notifications as these short messages that, provided they are activated, can appear several times per day on your smartphone screen.